JohnnKim/Server-Monitor/README.md

 - Periodic updates to a specified Discord channel
 - Alerts for high CPU, memory, or disk usage
 - Configurable thresholds
-- Uses a separate logging script for performance and simplicity
+- Uses a separate logging script

 ## Setup